-The top line: People who volunteer or simply care for others on a consistent basis seem to be happier and less depressed.
+The top line: People who care for others’ well-being through acts of altruism, volunteering, or formation of communal relationships seem to be happier and less depressed.
 This seems to be especially true in older individuals.

 One more intriguing set of data reveals that the recipients of volunteer activities who were encouraged to participate or cooperate in some way, tended to experience greater happiness.
 In contrast to this, those who passively received the benefits did not become significantly happier, and in some cases became more depressed.
 As is true for other areas of research, it is considerably more difficult to prove that volunteering causes improved mental well-being than to simply identify an association between the two.
-At least one study, however, has attempted to do so with a prospective, randomized trial (Yuen et al., 2008).
+At least one study, however, has attempted to do the former with a prospective, randomized trial (Yuen et al., 2008).
 The authors of this study randomly assigned a population of older adults into one of two groups: a group that volunteered for three months, and a control group that did not.
 At the end of the trial, the researchers found that those who volunteered scored higher on indices of mental well-being than those who did not.
 These effects persisted three months after the end of the trial, indicating that the benefits of volunteering may be long-lasting.

 A Personal Experience: Dust, Drudgery and Bliss